 - Menu (Navigation)

-Just like their name says, categories are where you put your content in to determine its topic, theme or overarching theme.
-They are a great way to organize your content and offer different categories in a menu to provide a clear overview of your topics to readers.
-As an example, this article would be categorized in a ‘Guides’ category on a website that deals with WordPress topics.
+As their name says, categories are where you put your content to determine its topic, theme, or overarching theme.
+They are a great way to organize your content and offer different menu categories to provide readers with a clear overview of your topics.
+For example, this article would be categorized in a ‘Guides’ category on a website dealing with WordPress topics.

 Tags are an SEO-friendly way to let your users (and search engines) know what your content is about.
-They usually appear at the bottom of every post and website owners add cluster widgets which show visitors a cluster of topics they can choose from.
+They usually appear at the bottom of every post, and website owners add cluster widgets that show visitors a cluster of topics they can choose from.
 For example, a tag for this article would be WordPress content management.

 Now, let’s get to the actual practice of posting and managing content on WordPress.

-Even if you’re a first-time user, you will immediately see why WordPress is so popular for publishers: it’s as simple as a content management platform can be, very user-friendly, and if you get stuck somewhere, there are a bunch of helpful resources you can refer to.
+Even if you’re a first-time user, you will immediately see why WordPress is so famous for publishers: it’s as simple as a content management platform can be, very user-friendly, and if you get stuck somewhere, there are many helpful resources you can refer to.

 To create a new post, refer to the left side of your WP Admin dashboard under ‘Posts’ and select ‘Add New’.
 You will be presented with the screen above.

-In a WP post, there a lot of formatting options.
-You can also use the ‘Add Media’ button to add images, videos, galleries and other multimedia content.
+A WP post has many formatting options.
+You can also use the ‘Add Media’ button to add images, videos, galleries, and other multimedia content.

 If you use a WordPress-building plugin like Elementor or Beaver Builder, your New Post page will look somewhat different.
-Also, you will have a lot of additional options to make your content more dynamic and visually appealing.
+You will also have many options to make your content more dynamic and visually appealing.

-Now, let’s take a look at the right side of the ‘New Post’ dashboard.
-Here is where you will find most of your content management options.
+Now, let’s examine the right side of the ‘New Post’ dashboard.
+Here, you will find most of your content management options.

 Firstly, you can decide whether you want to save the content as a draft (to return to it later), to send it to review (if you’re only writing content for a website owner that has to approve your content before publishing), schedule it (publish it at a later time) or publish it (right then and there).

-Next, you will also have the option to select your post type from different options – standard, audio, image, video, quote, and so on.
-Here, you will also see all the custom post types you’ve created.
+Next, you can select your post type, including standard, audio, image, video, quote, etc. You will also see all the custom post types you’ve created here.

-To organize your new content piece into categories or tags, simply add them in this same section and they will be presented in your menus or widgets.
+Add your new content to this section to organize it into categories or tags.
+These will be presented in your menus or widgets.

 Assign Content Tasks to Writers

-No matter if you work with in-house writers or freelancers, you can easily assign content pieces on your WordPress dashboard without granting them admin access to the website.
-In other words, they will only have the option to write the article they’re supposed to, save it, publish it, and that’s about it.
+Whether you work with in-house writers or freelancers, you can easily assign content pieces on your WordPress dashboard without granting them admin access to the website.
+In other words, they will only have the option to write the article they’re supposed to, save it, and publish it.
 This is called the Author option on WordPress.

-If you need to find writers who you can assign Author roles to on your WP dashboard, you can use some of these services: Fiverr (a service marketplace with content writers, SEO writers, copywriters and many more), TrustMyPaper (writing service website to hire writers for your WordPress site), Freelancer (freelance database where you can post what you need and receive bids for free) or Studicus (another great writing service).
+Suppose you need to find writers to whom you can assign Author roles on your WP dashboard.
+In that case, you can use some of these services: Fiverr (a service marketplace with content writers, SEO writers, copywriters, and many more), TrustMyPaper (a writing service website to hire writers for your WordPress site), Freelancer (freelance database where you can post what you need and receive bids for free) or Studicus (another great writing service).

 Use Plugins to Improve Your Content